 - Topoisomerase agents (chemotherapy)

-Cancer is caused by damage to the DNA that leads to uncontrolled cellular growth either by increasing chemical signals that cause growth (proto-oncogenes) or by interrupting chemical signals that control growth, such as tumor suppressor genes.
+Cancer is caused by DNA damage that leads to uncontrolled cellular growth either by increasing the chemical signals that cause growth (proto-oncogenes) or by interrupting the chemical signals, such as tumor suppressor genes, which control growth.

 Classification of Leukemia